OutSystems/docs-odc/src/eap/building-apps/external-logic/intro.md

 platform-version: odc
 ---

-# Extend your apps with external logic
+# Extend your apps with external logic using custom code

 You can use External Logic when you need to extend OutSystems Developer Cloud (ODC) apps with custom code (C#).
 This lets you extend apps to cover use cases that can't be fully covered using the built-in functions and out-of-the-box libraries bundled with ODC.
 Along with writing your own C# code in IDEs such as Visual Studio or Jet Brains Rider, you can use open-source .NET libraries.